 - TOTAL

-Small red potatoes are best for this potato salad.
-The potatoes maintain their natural moisture and sweetness this way.
+Small potatoes are best for this red potato salad.
+This way, the potatoes maintain their natural moisture and sweetness.
 We prefer the texture when cooked whole, but you can chop the potatoes if you’re in a pinch for time or if your potatoes are large.

-It’s okay if you don’t have red potatoes on hand.
-Use other waxy potatoes like yellow or Yukon potatoes, white or creamer potatoes, and fingerling potatoes.
-They are quick-cooking, and since they are already small, there’s no need to chop them before cooking them.
-Russet or baking potatoes will work, but the salad’s texture will be less creamy.
+If you don’t have red potatoes, use other waxy potatoes, such as Yukon potatoes, white or creamer potatoes, and fingerling potatoes.
+These are quick-cooking, and since they are already small, there’s no need to chop them before cooking them.
+Russet or baking potatoes will also work, but the salad’s texture will be less creamy.

 Watch Us Make the Recipe